Disclosure: As an Amazon Associate I earn from qualifying purchases.

 Why should you create a podcast?
 Well, the answer is simple enough.
 Podcasting is a way of reaching your online audience using your voice on recorded audio files.
 It’s similar to having your own radio station or an audio version of a blog.
 Just think about the traffic and the fellowship it can bring to your content!

-Our most recommended Podcast hosting service is Podbean, which is a full-featured podcast hosting platform with unlimited storage and bandwidth, iTunes and play store support, search engine optimized, your own domain and branding.
-First month is FREE!
+Our most recommended Podcast hosting service is Podbean, which is a full-featured podcast hosting platform with unlimited storage and bandwidth, iTunes and play store support, search engine optimized, your own domain, and branding.
+The first month is FREE!

-If you didn’t like it, we can suggest trying the podcasting host Blubrry, which provides unlimited downloads, no contracts with the possibility to cancel anytime and optimization for Apple and other podcasting platforms.
+Or, if you didn’t like it, we can suggest trying the podcasting host Blubrry, which provides unlimited downloads, the possibility to cancel anytime, and optimization for Apple and other podcasting platforms.

 A good and reliable microphone suitable for podcasting is essential to ensure your message comes out loud and clear with good sound and isn’t interrupted by technical issues.
 This should be your first step as the quality of your microphone can make or break your podcast.

-If you are looking for a quality podcast microphone that’s not too expensive we recommend the Blue Yeti microphone.
-It’s a USB microphone that you can plug into your laptop, desktop or tablet and retails for just over $100.
-This brand is being used by many podcasters today.
+If you are looking for a quality podcast microphone that’s not too expensive we recommend the Samson Q2U, Audio-Technica ATR2100, or the Blue Yeti microphone.
+It’s a USB microphone that you can plug into your laptop, desktop, or tablet and retails for around $100.
+Those podcast microphones are being used by many podcasters today.
 You can check it as well as complimentary products like microphone stands, pop filters and more.

-For now, as a beginner, there’s no need getting mixers, portable recorders, and headphones.
+For now, as a beginner, there’s no need to get mixers, portable recorders, and headphones.
 The microphone is the only technical equipment you need for now to start podcasting.

 First, you have to know what you want to talk about.
 Make sure you have an in-depth knowledge of your topic.
 Conduct research on it so that you come across as knowledgeable.
 Then choose a title/name for your podcast.
 This should reflect your topic or the host depending on the circumstances.